 Total Price 7 nights: US$ 3161 (high season) / US$ 2456 (low season) per person sharing

-This safari begins with a 2 night stay along the Chobe riverside, the base for your Chobe National Park safari
+This safari begins with a 2 night stay at Chobe Safari Lodge, the base for your Chobe National Park safari

-Then cross the border to Zimbabwe’s largest nature reserve, home to a profusion of wildlife, including giraffe,
+Then cross the border to Zimbabwe's Hwange National Park, home to a profusion of wildlife,

-lion, zebra and approximately 40 000 elephants.
+exclusive and premier Safari Camp with outstanding guides and game viewing.
 Watch game on foot, in a vehicle, at the hide, or from the

 comfort of the lodge’s main area which faces the nearby waterhole.